mtiller/recon/docs/SPEC.md

 ```
 0x72 0x65 0x63 0x6f 0x6e 0x3a 0x6d
-0x65 0x6c 0x64 0x3a 0x76 0x30 0x31
+0x65 0x6c 0x64 0x3a 0x76 0x30 0x32
 ```

 This is a hex encoding of the ASCII string `recon:meld:v01`.
 This allows us to identify whether this is a `recon` `meld` file and, if so, what version of the specification should be applied.

-The next four bytes are a binary encoding of the length of the header.
+The next 1-9 bytes are the length of the header in msgpack format.
-This encoding is done in so-called "network byte order" (big-endian).

 ### Meld Header